cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 the `=` sign because the limit is displayed in `scriptstyle`.

-**To set the default mathstyle of a mathfield**, use the `defaultMode` option (or the `default-mode` attribute).
+**To set the default mathstyle of a mathfield**, set the `mf.defaultMode` property or the `default-mode` attribute.

-Set it to `inline-math` to use `textstyle` or `math` to use `displaystyle`.
+Set it to `"inline-math"` to use `textstyle` or `"math"` to use `displaystyle`.

-By default, the mathfield element is laid out on the page as a block, that is with a `display: block` CSS property.
-To get it laid out as an inline element, set `display: inline-block` on the mathfield.
-To set a minimum width for the mathfield, use the `min-width` CSS property.
+By default, the mathfield element is laid out on the page as an inline element.

-Using `inline-block` is particularly useful when used in conjunction with `default-mode="inline-math"`.
+To get it laid out as a block element, set `display: inline-block` on the mathfield.

 <!-- htmlmin:ignore -->
 <code-playground layout="stack" >
   <div slot="html">The answer is &lt;math-field
-  default-mode="inline-math"
   style="
-    display: inline-block;
     vertical-align: middle;
     border-radius: 4px;
     border: 1px solid rgba(0, 0, 0, .3);